The Ontario Ministry of Health and Long-term Care announced back in November of 2020, the plans to increase support for the long-term care sector.

 Where do Resident Support Aides Work?

-Resident support aides under this Government initiative are hired by the following four hospitals:
+Resident support aides under this Government initiative are hired by the following Ontario hospitals:

 - University Health Network,